 Cancellation and Refund Information

 All summer camp registrations must be paid in full upon registration.
-Any cancellation made up to 8 days prior to the start date of a camp program will receive a full refund minus the $35 cancellation fee.
+Any cancellation made up to 8 days prior to the start date of a camp program will receive a full refund minus the $35 cancellation fee per session.
 Any cancellation made within 7 days of the start date of a camp program will not be eligible for a refund.
-If a camper is denied admission into camp, or sent home because they exhibited symptoms of COVID-19, a refund will be granted.

 All cancellation requests must be submitted through email in writing to Camp Director Carrie Benham at email@example.com.
 Refunds will be issued and may take up to 2 weeks for processing.